National Mario Day (March 10)

 Top 5 Facts About the Holiday

-2. He was named after Mario Segale, the landlord of Nintendo’s early U.S. warehouse.
+2. He was named after Mario Segale, who happened to be Nintendo’s landlord in the early days.

-4. Mario originally worked as a carpenter before becoming a plumber.
+4. He was originally a carpenter before he became a plumber.
+The pipes came later.

 Coloring Page